Go paperless! You can receive a PDF of your bill by email.

 Electronic Account Withdraw

-To have your utility bill automatically withdrawn from a specified bank account, fill out this form and return it with a voided check.
+To have your utility bill automatically withdrawn from a specified bank account, fill out the Direct Withdrawl Application and return it with a voided check.

 Water and Sewer bills are issued monthly and are due on the 15th of the month or the next business day if the 15th falls on a weekend or holiday.
 You can pay online, mail your payment to the address below, or drop it off in the night deposit box.
 Payments made in the form of cash, check, or money orders can be dropped in the night box.
 No change is given and any overpayment is credited to your account.